AbstractSDK/cw-orchestrator/docs/src/quick_start.md

 ### Creating an interface crate

 When using workspace, we advise you to create a new crate inside your workspace for defining your contract interfaces.
-In order to do that, use :
+In order to do that, use:
 ```shell
 cargo new interface --lib
 cargo add cw-orch --package interface